 Pursuant to the General Obligation Indenture (note 14), the Company is required to maintain certain liquidity levels similar to the reserve fund requirements of the Master Trust Indenture.
 Specifically, the Company must maintain a minimum liquidity level equal to 12 months net interest expense plus 25% of the annual operating and maintenance expenses.
 Liquidity is defined to include all cash and qualified investments, amounts held in the operations and maintenance and debt service reserve funds and any undrawn amounts available under a committed credit facility.
-In addition, the Company must maintain cash liquidity equal to 12 months net interest expense held in the reserve funds maintain cash liquidity includes cash and qualified investments held in the reserve funds maintained under the Master Trust Indenture.
+In addition, the Company must maintain cash liquidity equal to 12 months net interest expense.
+Cash liquidity includes cash and qualified investments held in the reserve funds maintained under the Master Trust Indenture.